josephbharrison/pimt/README.md

 The core script for inventory processing:
 - Parses schema from `dictionary.yaml`.
-- Applies ownership rules from `owned.yaml`.
+- Applies search and ownership rules from `rules.yaml`.
 - Outputs filtered inventory as `filtered_inventory.csv`.

 ### `field_summary.py`